 In August 2016, the University of Wisconsin Carbone Cancer Center ("UWCCC") was awarded a five-year Specialized Programs of Research Excellence ("SPORE") grant of \$12,000,000 from the National Cancer Institute and the National Institute of Dental and Craniofacial Research to improve treatments and outcomes for head and neck cancer, HNC, patients.
-HNC is the sixth most common cancer across the world with approximately 56,000 new patients diagnosed every year in the U.S. As a key component of this grant, the UWCCC researchers completed testing of CLR 131 in various animal HNC models and initiated the first human clinical study enrolling up to 30 patients combining CLR 131 and external beam radiation with recurrent HNC in Q4 2019.
-This clinical study was suspended because of the COVID-19 pandemic over the first three quarters of 2020 but is now open and actively enrolling patients.
+HNC is the sixth most common cancer across the world with approximately 56,000 new patients diagnosed every year in the U.S. As a key component of this grant, the UWCCC researchers completed testing of iopofosine in various animal HNC models and initiated the first human clinical study enrolling up to 30 patients combining iopofosine and external beam radiation (EBRT) with recurrent HNC in Q4 2019.
+UWCCC has completed the part A portion of a safety and tolerability study of iopofosine in combination with EBRT and preliminary data suggest safety and tolerability in relapsed or refractory head and neck cancer.
+The reduction in the amount or fractions (doses) of EBRT has the potential to diminish the (number and severity of) adverse events associated with EBRT.
+Patients with head and neck cancer typically receive approximately 60-70 Grays (Gy) of EBRT given as 2 - 3 Gy daily doses over a 6-week timeframe.
+Patients can experience long-term tumor control following reirradiation in this setting; however, this approach can cause severe injury to normal tissue structures, significant adverse events and diminished quality of life.
+Part B of the study will further assess the safety and potential benefits of iopofosine in combination with EBRT in a cohort of up to 24 patients.